sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 And I put an email sign up form at the bottom of every post.

-Write blog post, promote it everywhere.I did that over, and over, and over, and over ...
+Write a blog post, promote it everywhere.
+I did that over, and over, and over, and over ...

 A few tactics for growing your list
 ------------------------------